 The USDA’s Supplemental Food Assistance Program (SNAP) provides help to nearly 45 million people—about 1 in 7 people in the United States.
 Nearly half are children younger than 18.

-The Healthy, Hunger-Free Kids Act of 2010 (P.L.
-111-296) transformed the Supplemental Nutrition Assistance Program Education (SNAP-Ed) from a program focused primarily on distributing nutrition education into a nutrition education and obesity prevention grant program, explicitly adopting obesity prevention as a major emphasis and embracing comprehensive evidence-based strategies delivered through community-based and public health approaches.
-In fiscal year 2014, the U.S. Department of Agriculture (USDA) expects to distribute $400 million to state agencies for SNAP-Ed initiatives.
+Historically, the focus of SNAP-Education, or SNAP-Ed, was on nutrition education for SNAP recipients, but the Healthy, Hunger-Free Kids Act of 2010 transformed the program into a nutrition education and obesity prevention grant program explicitly adopting obesity prevention as a major emphasis and embracing comprehensive evidence-based strategies delivered through community-based and public health approaches.